-A positive attitude it’s also creating a respectful and loving environment where the child can flourish without fear or frustration.
-It is therefore very important that the nanny takes her cues from you and is careful to always talk to the child with calmly and with respect.
+A positive attitude is also creating a respectful and loving environment where the child can flourish without fear or frustration.
+It is therefore very important that the nanny takes her cues from you and is careful to always talk to the child calmly and with respect.
 This does not detract from being firm but creates a dialogue rather than giving orders to be followed blindly.

-If your nanny and yourself adopt this positive approach to discipline, you’ll see that with a little patience your child will learn to make the right choices.
+If your nanny and yourself adopt this positive approach to child discipline, you’ll see that with a little patience your child will learn to make the right choices.

 Looking for a nanny but don’t know where to start?
 Find out more about our nanny and caregiving services and how you can get the help you need.